 - The CPU checks whether a project AUTOLOAD.WLD exists on the memory card.
 If so, an overall reset is executed and the project is automatically loaded from the memory card. - The CPU checks whether a command file with the name VIPA_CMD.MMC exists on the memory card.
-If so the command file is loaded from the memory card and the commands are executed. - After PowerON and CPU STOP the CPU checks if there is a .pkb file (firmware file) on the memory card.
-If so, this is shown by the CPU by blinking LEDs and the firmware may be installed by an update request.
+If so the command file is loaded from the memory card and the commands are executed. - The CPU checks if a previously activated VSC is inserted.

-© Chap.
-4.14 'Firmware update' page 91 - The CPU checks if a previously activated VSC is inserted.
 If not, the SF LED gets on and a diagnostics entry is released.
 The CPU switches to STOP after 72 hours.
 With a just installed VSC activated functions remain activated.

-Chap.
-4.20 'Diagnostic entries' page 100
+© Chap.
+4.19 'Diagnostic entries' page 100